0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/TECHNICAL_RESPONSE.md

 **ZeroDev Dashboard Issues**: Currently Dynamic requires ZeroDev v1 dashboard which has reliability issues.
 ZeroDev v2 is more stable but Dynamic hasn't migrated yet.

-For detailed architecture and implementation notes, check out `ARCHITECTURE.md` and `DEVELOPMENT_NOTES.md`.
+For detailed architecture and implementation notes, check out `ARCHITECTURE.md`.
 The codebase has comments in the important parts where I ran into gotchas.

 ## What's Next